It’s no surprise that today’s business leaders are beginning to look inward to assess how their employees’ experience their working environments.

 Establishing a healthy team environment starts on day one – the on-boarding process.
 By showing your new recruit that you’re serious about their future in your business, they will feel secure in the role, valued, and clued up when it comes to actually starting the job.

-The best businesses automatically enrol new starters on mandatory company training.
+The best businesses automatically enrol new starters on mandatory company and employee training.
 Every individual must complete the training before they start the job.
 This can be anywhere from one day’s worth to a full two-week programme, depending on the level of knowledge required in the role.

 A great way to get them started on this is to introduce the employee to the training ahead of their actual start date.
 You can do this through digital workplace software, intranets, or HR systems.
 All you’ll need is your new starter’s email address and away you go.
 That way, your new recruit will feel valued from the get-go.